jekyll/minima/_posts/2021-03-17-happy-birthday.md

 - Started a job at Microsoft
 - Travelled to Bangalore to meet friends, and then did a road trip from there to Pune.
 Took only two days off during the 2 week trip and realised my long-standing dream of working while couchsurfing.
 - Added floral masks to my floral shirt aesthetic
+- Really not that much else this year sucked

 #### Things I want to do at 25
-- Move out (have some some attempts in this direction)
+- Move out (have made some attempts in this direction)
 - Get vaccinated
-- Contingent on vaccine, but I have the money to spend on travelling and I still haven't done much of that with friends
+- Contingent on vaccine, but I have the money to spend on travelling and I still haven't done much of that with friends so I want that to happen
 - Fix my knees and start running again

 This was Gyan in 2020-21.
 Here's to being 25!